====== Regression Models ======

 ===== Multiple linear regression =====

 In many practical problems, the target variable Y might depend on more than one independent variable X, for instance, wine quality, which depends on its level of serenity, amount of sugars, acidity and other factors.
-In the case of applying a linear regression model, it seems much complicated, but it is still a linear model of the following form:
+In the case of applying a linear regression model that doesn't seem very easy, but it is still a linear model of the following form:

 During the application of the linear regression model, the error term to be minimised is described by the following equation:

-Unfortunately, the results of multiple linear regression cannot be visualised in the same way as for a single linear regression due to the number of factors (dimensions).
+Unfortunately, due to the number of factors (dimensions), the results of multiple linear regression cannot be visualised in the same way as those of a single linear regression.
 Therefore, numerical analysis and interpretation of the model should be done.
 In many situations, numerical analysis is complicated and requires a semantic interpretation of the data and model.
 To do it, visualisations reflecting the relation between the dependent variable and independent variables result in multiple graphs.
 Otherwise, the quality of the model is hardly assessable or even unassessable.

 ===== Piecewise linear models =====